NohaIhab/charmed-kubeflow-tutorial/tutorial.md

 #### Kubeflow Notebook Volume

-In order to see the volume of the notebook that you just created in the previous step, please click on Volumea on the left side-bar.
+In order to see the volume of the notebook that you just created in the previous step, please click on Volumes on the left side-bar.
 You will see a volume that has the same name as the notebook with ”-volume” at the end.

 ![alt_text](images/image8.png "image_tooltip")